PedroSena/ConfigHistory/README.md

 * ruby 1.9+ (I'll make it compatible with ruby1.8 in the next version)
 * git

-The install process itself is simple:
+The install process is simple:

 1. Choose the directory where you want to install

 2. Clone this project: